Preschool Frequently Asked Questions…

 Q: What are the hours of operation of classes?

 A: The Full-Day Pre-K classes begin the day after Labor Day and close in mid-June on the last day of elementary programs.
-School-Day Pre-K, Pre-K PLUS and Half-Day Pre-K 3’s start the second week after Labor Day (the week after the elementary schools start) and close mid-June.
+School-Day Pre-K, Pre-K PLUS and Half-Day Pre-K 3’s start the following week after Labor Day (the week after the elementary schools start) and close mid-June.
 Parent/Child classes start the second week after Labor Day and close at the end of May.

 We have five class options so parents can decide what will work best for their family:

 • Full-Day Pre-K: Monday through Friday, 7:00 a.m.-6:00 p.m.
 (2 day minimum)